HanaSuu/Lab5_ShoppingList/README.md

  *Xin Su*

  - This is a simple shopping list web application that allows users to create their own shopping lists.
- - Register user names, add and delete items functions in the list are provided.
+ - Register user names, add and delete items functions are provided.